Logo photo of sunset at Santa Cruz La Laguna, Lake Atitlán by Ben Pipe

 There is also the incredible flora and fauna that surround the lake and contribute to its charm.
 I've been on birdwatching quests.
 The area is quite the birders' paradise, with over 300 bird species documented including the elusive quetzal, which is also the name of the Guatemalan currency.

 Speaking of currency, cash is king here in Guatemala.
 So put away the credit card and return to the freedom of cash because it really helps the local economy.
-Plus, you won’t return home with all that accumulated debt.

 One cannot help but be filled with wonder at the spectacular vistas at Lake Atitlán.
 The view from the Mayan Face, a landscape akin to an indigenous prince’s profile, at sunrise was unlike anything I had seen before.
 I could shout ‘maltiox’!
 (Tz'utujil for ‘thank you’!) from the hilltops for Mother Nature's beautiful masterpiece!